 aid for dementia.

-These dilemmas of care work led to long-term research on memory diseases and interaction at the University of Helsinki.
-The research was directed by a strong desire to help and to have a positive societal impact.
-Memocate was born to convey information from these studies to all who live and work on the same issues on a daily basis.
+These challenges of care work led to long-term research on memory diseases and interaction at the University of Helsinki.
+The research was inspired by a strong desire to help and to have a positive societal impact, and Memocate was born to convey the fruits of these studies to all who live and work with these types of issues on a daily basis.

-With years gone by, the dream of one person has grown to our common goal.
-We want to improve our customers' lives by facilitating good interaction.
-Our company was born at the University of Helsinki in order to offer new kind of digital training materials to support the treatment of memory patients.
+Over the years, the dream of one person has grown to a goal shared by our whole team.
+We want to improve our customers' lives by facilitating positive interactions.
+Our company was born at the University of Helsinki in order to offer new kinds of digital training materials to support the treatment of patients with memory-related ailments.

-Our online training platform provides operational models for challenging interaction situations in care as well as giving you the opportunity to process the often uneasy emotions that come with the work.
-Memory diseases cannot be cured, but with effective interaction, we can increase the wellbeing of people suffering from dementia, ease the burden related to care work and bring relief to our customers' lives.
+Our online training platform provides operational models for challenging interaction situations in care as well as giving you the opportunity to process the emotional difficulties that often come with the work.
+Memory diseases cannot yet be cured, but with effective interaction, we can increase the wellbeing of people suffering from dementia, ease the burden related to care work and bring relief to our customers' lives.

-Our operations make a particularly strong scientific background.
+Our operations are founded upon a strong scientific background.
 We want to help people by adding knowledge and understanding.
-In addition to our scientific advisor Camilla, our energetic team has extensive expertise in training design coding.
+In addition to our scientific advisor, Camilla, our energetic team has extensive expertise in training design coding.

 The key to our work is professionalism, communication and innovation.
-These values shared by us are guided and developed by our daily activities.
+These shared values are guided and developed by our daily activities.

-We are preparing a new kind of web education service for professional and informal caregivers of people with memory diseases as well as students in the health sector.
+We are preparing a new kind of web education service for both professional and non-professional caregivers of people with memory diseases as well as students in the health sector.

-We are currently making the first version of our service.
-We are looking for partners in our product development and to support expansion internationally.
+We are currently launching the first version of our service.
+We are looking for partners in our product’s development and to support international expansion.

 A person with dementia can't always express their feelings and thoughts verbally.
-The lack of means of expressions may manifest as challenging behaviour.
+The lack of means of expression may become manifest as challenging behaviour.

-In the simplest case, the person with dementia doesn't for instance notice that they are being addressed if a caregiver doesn't stop right in front of them.
-This leads to misunderstandings and frustration.
-Proper communication with a person with dementia is a proven way of non-pharmacological rehabilitation that prevents problematic behaviour and makes life easier for people with memory diseases and the people who interact with them.
+In the simplest case, a person with dementia doesn't, for instance, notice that they are being addressed if their caregiver doesn't stop right in front of them.
+This can lead to misunderstandings and frustration.
+Proper communication with a person with dementia is a proven way of non-pharmacological rehabilitation method that minimises problematic behaviour and makes life easier for people with memory diseases and those who interact with them.

-Memocate is based on research made at the University of Helsinki.
-Since 2005 Camilla Lindholm has researched the interaction between people with memory diseases and their caregivers.
-In her research, she focuses on the strategies that caregivers and people with memory diseases use in their interaction and how the interaction works when one of the parties can't participate equally because of a memory disease.
-When words disappear and language understanding is harder, the responsibility of keeping the conversation going is transferred to the healthy party.
+Memocate is based on research conducted at the University of Helsinki.
+Since 2005, Camilla Lindholm has researched the interaction between people with memory diseases and their caregivers.
+In her research, she focuses on the strategies that caregivers and people with memory diseases use in their interaction and how the interaction works when one of the parties can't participate on an equal basis because of a memory disorder.
+When words disappear and language is harder to understand, the responsibility of keeping the conversation going is transferred to the healthy party.
 Camilla uses videotaped research material and conversation analysis to bring out details that have previously remained hidden.

 Lindholm, C. 2016.
 Boundaries of participation in care home settings: use of the Swedish token jaså by a person with dementia.
 Clinical Linguistics and Phonetics Sep 13:1-17.